ernie-h/erkel-blog/content/blog/lisbon.md

 +++
+author = "Nicole Lee"
-author = "Hugo Future Imperfect Slim" categories = ["Markdown"] date = "2019-01-01"
+categories = ["Europe", "Portugal", "Lisbon"] date = "2019-05-09"
-description = "Markdown and Shortcode Examples" featured = ""
-featuredalt = ""
-featuredpath = ""
-linktitle = ""
-title = "Markdown and Shortcodes" type = "post"
+description = "“By day Lisbon has a naive theatrical quality that enchants and captivates, but by night it is a fairy-tale city, descending over lighted terraces to the sea, like a woman in festive garments going down to meet her dark lover.” ― Erich Maria Remarque " featured = "lisbon_hero.jpg" featuredalt = "Lisbon coast" featuredpath = "date" linktitle = "" title = "Lisbon: Narrow streets and torched tarts" type = "post"

 +++